C-out-in-S/COP3060Project1/README.md

    - Login
       - (Read/GET) Query all accounts to determine if ussername & password match
    - Register
       - (Read/GET) Query all accounts to determine if username already created previously
+      - (UPDATE/PUT) Create username and password to database
    - Home Feed Screen
       - (Read/GET) Query all posts where user is author
       - (Create/POST) Create a new like on a post